cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 1. **CHANGELOG.md outdated:**
    - ❌ Only documented changes until v1.0.1 inicial (VAF correction, ggplot2 compatibility)
-   - ❌ NO mentioned all the mejoras from the "perfectionist review" (PHASE 1.1-2.4, PHASE 3.1)
+   - ❌ DID NOT mention all the improvements from the "perfectionist review" (PHASE 1.1-2.4, PHASE 3.1)
    - ❌ Section "Next Corrections Identificadas" mentioned issues que YA FUERON RESUELTOS
-   - ✅ Updated with all the mejoras from the perfectionist review:
+   - ✅ Updated with all the improvements from the perfectionist review:
-     - PHASE 1.1: Eliminación from duplicate code massive (~2000 lines)
+     - PHASE 1.1: Elimination of massive duplicate code (~2000 lines)
      - PHASE 1.2: Robustness, efficiency and clarity improvements
      - PHASE 1.3: Pattern standardization
      - PHASE 1.4: Validation and testing
      - PHASE 2.1: Visual quality of graphics
-     - PHASE 2.2: Consistency entre figures
+     - PHASE 2.2: Consistency between figures
      - PHASE 2.3: Scientific clarity
      - PHASE 2.4: Technical quality
      - PHASE 3.1: User documentation
-   - ✅ Section "Next Corrections Identificadas" updated to "Status from Issues Critical" with all problems resolved
+   - ✅ Section "Next Corrections Identificadas" Updated to "Status from Issues Critical" with all problems resolved

 2. **RELEASE_NOTES_v1.0.1.md outdated:**
    - ❌ Only mentioned corrections VAF and compatibilidad ggplot2
-   - ❌ NO mentioned the mejoras massive from the perfectionist review
+   - ❌ DID NOT mention the improvements massive from the perfectionist review
    - ❌ Section "Known Pending Issues" was outdated
-   - ✅ Updated with all the mejoras from the perfectionist review:
+   - ✅ Updated with all the improvements from the perfectionist review:
      - Resumen executive improved incluyendo perfectionist review
-     - Complete section of "Mejoras (Review Perfectionist)" with PHASES 1-3
+     - Complete section of "improvements (Review Perfectionist)" with PHASES 1-3
      - Statistics actualizadas reflecting reduction net of code
-     - Section "Known Pending Issues" updated to "Status from Issues Critical"
+     - Section "Known Pending Issues" Updated to "Status from Issues Critical"

-3. **Consistency entre documentos:**
+3. **Consistency between documents:**
    - ❌ CHANGELOG and RELEASE_NOTES did not reflect the current state of the pipeline
    - ❌ Mentioned problems as "pending" when they were already resolved
    - ✅ Both documents now reflect the current state (all problems resolved)
-   - ✅ Cross-references updated to `ESTADO_PROBLEMAS_CRITICOS.md`
+   - ✅ Cross-references Updated to `ESTADO_PROBLEMAS_CRITICOS.md`

 **Files modified:**
 - `CHANGELOG.md`: Updated with all the PHASES 1.1-3.1 from the perfectionist review